 Flying with a Psychiatric Service Dog

-ESAs are no longer allowed on flights, but Psychiatric Service Dogs still are.
-Air travel regulations grant PSDs the privilege to accompany their handlers in the cabin without any additional charges.
-However, to enjoy this benefit, PSD handlers are required to submit the DOT’s Service Animal Air Transportation Form to their respective airline ahead of time.
+Air travel regulations grant PSDs the right to board planes with their handler without any additional charges.
+To enjoy this benefit, PSD handlers just need to submit the DOT’s Service Animal Air Transportation Form to the airline ahead of time.

-Airlines will welcome your service dog onboard as long as you submit the proper paperwork.
-It’s recommended to have your other service dog accessories, such as a harness, vests, tag, and PSD letter, while you’re at the airport so staff can easily recognize you have an assistance animal.
+Airlines will welcome your service dog onboard as long as you submit the DOT Form.
+We also recommend having other service dog accessories, such as a harness, vests, tag, and PSD letter, while you’re at the airport so staff and other passengers can easily recognize that you have a service dog and not a normal pet.
+Normal pets are subject to heavy restrictions and fees, so it’s important for staff to be fully aware that you’re traveling with a PSD.

 How to Validate a Psychiatric Service Dog

-In terms of permitted verification, the ADA outlines guidelines for public interactions.
-If you are in a public place or an establishment and someone wishes to authenticate your psychiatric service dog, they are legally permitted to ask only two questions:
+If you are in a public place or an establishment and someone wants to verify that you have a psychiatric service dog, they are legally allowed to ask only two questions:

-This process is designed to respect the privacy of individuals with disabilities while ensuring the legitimacy of service dogs in public spaces.
 The law does not permit inquiring about the specifics of the handler’s disability, demanding to see the PSD perform its task, or asking for identification or certification as proof for the service dog.
+As a psychiatric service dog owner, you have a right to privacy and dignity.
+Third parties have to limit themselves to the two questions above and can’t interrogate you about your health status.

 See if you qualify for a psychiatric service dog.